thanh-code-hub/budget-tracker/README.md

 # Budget tracker

-Since `create-react-app` has been officially deprecated for few years, This is a [Next.js](https://nextjs.org) project, recommended on [React's official website](https://react.dev/learn/creating-a-react-app).
+Since `create-react-app` has been officially deprecated for few years, this is a [Next.js](https://nextjs.org) project, recommended on [React's official website](https://react.dev/learn/creating-a-react-app).

 ## Getting Started